 There are two pieces of information needed.
 First, you need to submit a request form.
-This can be found in the NTID Admissions Packet, or it can be found online here or in PDF format.
+This can be found online here.
+Hard copy can be found at DSO and can be requested to be mailed.
 Second, you need to provide documentation of your disability.
 This can be a psycho-educational evaluation, or maybe a doctor's letter, depending on the disability.
 (Generally, high school IEPs or 504 plans are not accepted) Refer to this page for more info.

 No, RIT does not offer evaluations on campus.
-If you wish to get evaluated, contact your primary care physician and/or discuss other options with your NTID counselor.
+If you wish to get evaluated, contact your primary care physician and/or discuss other options with your NTID counselor/academic advisor.

 When making the appointment with the director, discuss the best mode of communication for your meeting.
 This can include assistive technology or requesting an interpreter.

-Make sure you have given your DSA to your instructor and discussed how to set up the recommended accommodations.
-If you are not satisfied; discuss your concern with your instructor.
-If needed, you can discuss this with your NTID counselor and/or the RIT Disability Services Director.
+Check with your instructors to be sure they have received your DSA from the Disability Services Office.
+Discuss with your instructors how to set up the recommended academic adjustments.
+If you are not satisfied, discuss your concern with your instructor.
+If needed, you can discuss this with your NTID counselor/academic advisor and/or the RIT Disability Services Director.

 If you are not satisfied with your services, you can login at the RIT myaccess website.
-Scroll down and on left column, you will see “Problems?”
-Click and report the problem.
-Other options are to contact your NTID counselor and/or RIT Disability Services Director.
+Scroll down and on the right column, you will see “Problems Reporting" Click and report the problem.
+Other options are to contact your NTID counselor/academic advisor and/or RIT Disability Services Director.
 They can guide you to the appropriate person to assist you in resolving your concerns.

 Sometimes, while you are in college, you discover that you have an additional disability which is impacting your education.
 You can discuss this concern with your NTID counselor/academic advisor.

 You can submit a request for academic adjustments or modifications through the Disability Services Office website.
 The request form can be found online here.

 Documentation of your additional disability is required, refer to this page for more information on documentation.